Friday, August 29, 2008

 I'm tempted to declare this a sign of the apocalypse, but there's got to be some information missing here.
 I must be missing something.
 Right?

 Update: Another article is now up on CNN.
 Also, the commenter kiri8 points out below that kindergartners do a lot more than count -- I stand corrected.
-But even with the list that they provide, I still doubt utility of such a long test and now wonder how useful baseline data would even be.
+But even with the list that they provide, I still doubt the utility of such a long test and now wonder how useful baseline data would even be.

-2 comments:
+3 comments:

 A few years ago I swore I would retire if I ever saw an algebra objective for the kindergarten level.